 I LOVE fresh spring rolls.
-They’re one of my very favorite ways to eat raw vegetables.
+They are one of my very favorite ways to eat raw vegetables.
+But you MUST have spring roll dipping sauce as a part of the meal!

-Yes, they are a little bit of work to make, as you have to roll up your prepped veggies in the spring roll wrappers, but I have never been upset or felt like it was a waste of time when I’ve made them at home.
+Yes, spring rolls are a little bit of work to make, as you have to roll up your prepped veggies in the spring roll wrappers, but I have never been upset or felt like it was a waste of time when I’ve made them at home.

 My only issue is that I might eat all the spring rolls in less time than it took me to make them.
 Haha.